The EPA's bold new idea has massive implications for public health

 One of them was Edward Calabrese, who wrote in his statement for the EPA in April, “The proposal represents a major scientific step forward by recognizing the widespread occurrence of non-linear dose responses in toxicology and epidemiology for chemicals and radiation, and the need to incorporate such data in the risk assessment process.”
 His endorsement was surprising for many reasons, not the least of which was because the word “radiation” does not appear anywhere in the rule.

-Calabrese is one of the leading scientists who advocate moving towards a model known as hormesis.
-Proponents argue hormesis is preferable to the linear no threshold model because some exposure is actually good for public health—a little bit of the toxin inoculates you from the its greater dangers.
+Calabrese is one of the leading scientists who advocate moving towars a model known as hormesis.
+Proponents argue hormesis is preferable to the LNT model because some exposure is actually good for public health—a little bit of the toxin inoculates you from its greater dangers.
 “The question is how does the EPA find a way out of this regulatory quagmire of using the historically corrupt and scientifically flawed LNT model?” he wrote.
 “The EPA proposal should be accepted and implemented across all programs involving risk assessment as soon as possible.”

-Levy responded to Calabrese’s argument, saying that the EPA’s best course of action is to find a “regulatory sweet spot” that combined various models, some of which assume that some exposure is actually good for you.
+Levy responded to Calabrese’s argument, saying the EPA’s best course of action is to find a “regulatory sweet spot” that combined various models, some of which assume that some exposure is actually good for you.
 It could make a major difference for the most vulnerable if the EPA operates under the assumption that very low doses could be good for you instead that they can be harmful.
 “He is basically saying that the risk levels considered by EPA to be unacceptable are fine,” Levy says, “because it would be hard to detect the effects.”

-Calabrese declined several requests to be interviewed, pointing instead to his work “which speaks for itself.”
+Calabrese declined several requests to be interviewed, pointing instead to his work, “which speaks for itself.”

 Steve Milloy, who has made a career out of contesting the science around tobacco’s health effects, also supports the new rule.
 He has a long record of denying climate change and the dangers of air pollution and blogs on personal website JunkScience.
 A few days after the announcement, Milloy wrote a brief obituary for the “linear no-threshold” model: “The LNT model was born in fraud, caused great harm, during its lifetime and will die in ignominy.
 We will bury it via the opportunity provided by the Trump EPA science transparency initiative.”

 The EPA is now claiming—without supplying the evidence—that there is a growing scientific consensus that supports loosening the agency’s longstanding approach in which even low levels of exposure to cancer-causing chemicals and radiation are considered to be harmful.
 All this flies in the face of 40 years of scientific study that has explored the uncertainty surrounding these models.
-The National Academy of Sciences, the National Regulatory Commission, and the Environmental Protection Agency’s independent science advisory board have looked in recent years at whether the LNT default model is still the best approach.
-(The EPA has contested the Associated Press’ reporting on this approach to loosening its radiation rules; you can read their reply here)
+The National Academy of Sciences, the National Regulatory Commission, and the EPA’s independent science advisory board have looked in recent years at whether the LNT default model is still the best approach.
+(The EPA has contested the Associated Press‘s reporting on this approach to loosening its radiation rules; you can read its reply here.)

 The EPA, in fact, strongly came out against the last time a regulatory body attempted to review its LNT model.
 The NRC in 2015 looked at the debate in 2015 when it considered reviewing its radiation standards, and the EPA wrote at the time: “Over the last half century, numerous authoritative national and international bodies have convened committees of experts to examine the issue of LNT as a tool for radiation regulation and risk assessment.
 Again and again, these bodies have endorsed LNT as a reasonable approach to regulating exposures to low dose radiation.”